-With this year's hiring, underutilization has remained the same in Administration I (there is an underutilization of 1 Hispanic and 1 Asian for both 2005 and 2006); underutilization has risen only slightly in the Administration II and III categories from 1 Hispanic and 1 Asian to 2 Hispanics and 2 Asians.
-Regarding Administration IV, underutilization has dropped for females from 3 in 2005 to 1 in 2006.
+With this year's changes, underutilization has remained the same in Administration I (there is an underutilization of 1 Hispanic and 1 Asian for 2005, 2006 and 2007); and Administration II (there is underutilization of 2 Hispanics).
+In Administration III there was improvement (underutilization was down from 2 Asians to 1 Asian).
+However, there was a slight increase in underutilization in Administration IV (from 1 female to 1 female and 1 Hispanic).